psandhu101/CalPoppy/README.md

 Features include:

 - A simplistic chat interface where users send messages to the Swanton Virtual Assistant
+    - Messages that can be converted from speech to text
 - FAQs that direct visitors toward interesting historical stories about the ranch.
 - A simple interactive map to learn about different locations on the ranch.